RocketChat/EmbeddedChat/packages/react/docs/theming.md

 - `classNames`
 - `configOverrides`

-However, `configOverrides` is only applicable to three components: 'ChatHeader', 'ChatInputFormattingToolbar', and 'MessageToolbox'.
+However, `configOverrides` is currently only applicable to three components: 'ChatHeader', 'ChatInputFormattingToolbar', and 'MessageToolbox'.

 Let's first understand `styleOverrides` and `classNames`: